xemu-project/xemu/.github/ISSUE_TEMPLATE/title-issue.md

 !!
 BEFORE YOU SUBMIT AN ISSUE, PLEASE READ THE FOLLOWING !!

-This template is for reporting specific video, audio, or other issues with one or more titles.
+This template is for reporting specific video, audio, or other issues with a title.
+Generally an issue should be filed for one specific title, in some cases it does makes sense to tag multiple titles.

 Pre-submit checklist:
 - Have you read the getting started guide?